Omentir

 Configure your discovery agents, review the first drafts carefully, keep pacing conservative, and inspect replies after launch.
 That is how AI-assisted outbound becomes a reliable sales motion instead of a pile of fast, forgettable messages.

-A variable fallback is the alternative text used when a prospect's profile is missing a specific detail (like company funding or recent posts).
-For example, if no job hiring signal is found, the copy falls back to a generic peer-to-peer hook.
+A variable fallback is the text you send when a profile is missing a detail, such as funding or a recent post.
+If there is no hiring signal, the copy should use a plain peer-to-peer opener instead of a blank or fake reference.

 Omentir is designed around reviewable drafts, controlled pacing, and workspace-level safety settings so teams can inspect messages before scaling a campaign.